 Amazon Halo Fitness tracker, beyond the basics

 Now that you have set up and started using the Halo tracker from Amazon, let’s look at some features.

 The Amazon Halo app has four major self-explanatory tabs:

-- The main Activity dashboard is the first tab
+- The main Activity dashboard is the first tab called Data (graph icon)

 Main Halo activity dashboard